Andrews, Frank Maxwell

 Nashville native and 1906 West Point graduate Frank Andrews served in the U.S. Cavalry before transferring to Signal Corps aviation in 1917 as a major.
 Over the next sixteen years, he served in a wide variety Air Service and Air Corps staff and command positions, and graduated from the Air Corps Tactical School, the Command and General Staff School, and the Army War College, before taking command in June 1933 of the historic 1st Pursuit Group, one of nine Air Corps combat groups.
 In fall 1934, he was assigned to the War Department General Staff to develop the plan for the nation’s first “air force,” which would for the first time bring nationwide command of Air Corps combat units under an air officer.
 In December 1934, Army Chief of Staff Douglas MacArthur chose Andrews to command that prewar air force, earmarked for wartime alignment under the General Headquarters (GHQ) of Army Field Forces.

-- Organized and led the Panama Canal Air Force, later Caribbean Air Force, 1940-41, the prototype for overseas numbered air forces.
+Organized and led the Panama Canal Air Force, later Caribbean Air Force, 1940-41, and prototype for overseas numbered air forces.

-- U.S. theater commander in the Middle East, 1942-43, employing the new Ninth Air Force to help defeat General Erwin Rommel’s Afrika Corps.
+As the U.S. Theater commander in the Middle East, 1942-43, he employed the new Ninth Air Force to help defeat General Erwin Rommel’s Afrika Corps.
 In December 1942, proposed European war strategy for the year 1943.

 Andrews was born in Nashville, Tennessee on February 3rd, 1884 to James David Andrews, a newspaper publisher and real estate dealer, and Lulu Adaline (Maxwell) Andrews.
 Andrews attended public grade school in Nashville, and then at age 13, he entered the Montgomery Bell Academy, graduating in 1901.
 The following year he received an appointment to the U.S. Military Academy at West Point, New York on July 31st, 1902.
 He graduated from the Academy on June 12th, 1906 and received his commission as a second lieutenant in the U.S. Cavalry.
 Shortly after his graduation from West Point, Andrews sailed for the Philippine Islands, where he began his first tour of duty with the Eighth Cavalry at Fort William McKinley in November 1906.